ZhuChaoY/SDKG-11/README.md

 **1** Cancer-Generic

 ### Instance Validation/
-Top 50 predicted drug-gene, gene-disease, and disease-drug entity pairs of 12 special diseases.
+Top K (set as 10% of the training set size) predicted drug-gene, gene-disease, and disease-drug entity pairs of 12 special diseases.

 ### Model/
 **KGE.py** : Class of processing and tool functions for Knowledge Graph Embedding.